-Health expenses are really easy to underestimate and I think that’s one of the biggest worries I’ll have whenever I actually make the decision to quit the work force.
+Health expenses are really easy to underestimate.
+I think that’s one of the biggest worries I’ll have whenever I actually make the decision to quit the work force.

-It’s not just the insurance premiums that will be a bother but also the deductibles you have to meet before coverage kicks in.
-Both are sure to rise quite a bit by the time I’m ready to retire and losing those employer contributions towards my premiums will certainly send my healthcare related expenses soaring.
+It’s not just the insurance premiums that will be a bother.
+It’s also the deductibles you have to meet before coverage kicks in.
+Both are sure to rise quite a bit by the time I’m ready to retire.
+Losing those employer contributions towards my premiums will certainly send my healthcare related expenses soaring.

 The problem with healthcare expenses is that they’re so difficult to predict.
-I can tell what my premiums will be for this year and I can tell what my maximum out of pocket expenses will be for the year but predicting actual costs which will likely fall between that premium only and premium + out of pocket max level is a total crap shoot.
+I can tell what my premiums will be for this year and I can tell what my maximum out of pocket expenses will be for the year.
+However, predicting actual costs which will likely fall between that premium only and premium + out of pocket max level is a total crap shoot.

-The timing of the payments is another question mark as well making it difficult to accurately budget for them on a month to month basis.
+The timing of the payments is another question mark as well.
+That makes it difficult to accurately budget for them on a month to month basis.
 I had some health care bills in May for doctor visits that happened months ago and my fiancee has some bills still coming in for an accident that happened ages ago.

-I’m not sure exactly what I’m trying to say here besides healthcare kinda sucks and is the biggest question mark in early retirement for me.
+I’m not sure exactly what I’m trying to say here besides healthcare kinda sucks.
+It is definitely the biggest question mark around early retirement for me.

-I’m lucky enough to have the extra cash to cover my deductibles whenever I need to have something done or when I want to visit a doctor but I feel for those who are struggling to get by and can’t even afford to use their benefits because they have a massive deductible they have to hit.
+I’m lucky enough to have the extra cash to cover my deductibles whenever I need to have something done or when I want to visit a doctor.
+However, I feel for those who are struggling to get by and can’t even afford to use their benefits because they have a massive deductible they have to hit.

 I guess one positive thing from my perspective about having SOME expenses any given year is that it gives a more realistic picture of what my budget will actually be when I retire.
 I can easily see a 10k bump in yearly expenses after retirement for a single person if one doesn’t properly account for the premium and deductibles and has some new medical problems.
 Even now with my medical premiums being partially covered by my employer, I can still be dealing with a 5k bill for premiums and deductibles once the year is done.